 Terrazzo: There are dozens of tile offerings ranging from cement to epoxy terrazzo, traditional to modern colors and glossy to matte finishes.
 Unlike natural terrazzo, ceramic tile versions will not become slippery or fade when used outdoors.
 Plus, ceramic tile that resembles Terrazzo offers a more durable, versatile and cost-effective alternative without compromising the aesthetic.

-If you are interested in exploring tile options for a new backsplash, accent wall or floor covering, please give us a call at 401.463.1550 or visit our showroom at 139 Jefferson Boulevard, Warwick, RI.
+If you are interested in exploring tile options for a new backsplash, accent wall or floor covering, please give us a call at 401.463.1550 or visit our Design Center at 139 Jefferson Boulevard, Warwick, RI.